ysmood/jdb/readme.md

 ## Model

-The DB create a independent child process waiting for javascript code to handle the internal json object, and append the json object and javascript code to permanent storage.
+The DB will creates a independent child process waiting for javascript code to handle with the internal json object, and append the json object and javascript code to permanent storage.